physical-computation/sunflower-embedded-system-emulator/benchmarks/source/shaotuanesl/README.md

 * `superH.ld` : Linker file needed to create the S-RECORD binary.

 * `Makefile`: Makefile to generate `infer.sr` from `main.c`

+* InferredResult: Contains the program output for inferring the angular rate with acceleration data based on two different functions (‘basic’ and ‘robust’) in ‘main.c’.

 Steps to run the sunflower emulator to reproduce the result in the paper: